1.1 What is the Building Quality Standards Handbook?

 Facilities schedules, which are available to DE staff and VSBA contractors, are used to determine built area for new schools or early learning facilities, capital and maintenance funding for existing schools, and are relevant to a number of VSBA programs – for example, the Modular Classrooms Program and Response Programs.

-1.5.6 Shelter-in-place for schools in bushfire-prone areas
+1.5.6 Shelter-in-place for schools and early learning facilities in bushfire-prone areas

 DE maintains a Bushfire-at-Risk Register (BARR) that identifies schools and early learning facilities considered to be at the highest risk of fire danger within bushfire-prone areas.
 Inclusion on this register is a trigger for pre-emptive closure or relocation.
 Details can be found on the Bushfire At-Risk Register (BARR) webpage.